dhemery/cwd.dhemery.com/site/posts/2003-06-the_weight_of_words.md

 ---
-category:  Resistance
+title: The Weight of Words
 date: 2003/06/26 13:14:00
 tags:
 - communicating
-title: The Weight of Words
-comments: true
-published: true
-layout: post
+- resistance

 ---

 <p> Suppose you and I are having a conversation, and I say one of the following: </p>